 The supervisor outlines overall objectives and available resources and the incumbent and supervisor, in consultation, discuss scope of the assignment, methods, and time frames.
-The incumbent independently plans and carries out projects and assignments, resolves conflicts, and coordinates and collaborates with stakeholders to accomplish the work.
+The incumbent plans and carries out projects and assignments and resolves most conflicts independently and coordinates and collaborates with stakeholders to accomplish the work.
 The incumbent interprets policy and regulatory requirements in terms of established objectives and keeps the supervisor informed of progress and potentially controversial problems, concerns, issues, or other matters.
-Throughout the project or activity, the incumbent develops changes to plans and/or methodology and provides developed, viable solutions and recommendations for improvements in order to meet program/project objectives.
+Throughout the project or activity, the incumbent develops changes to plans and/or methodology and provides recommendations for improvements in order to meet program/project objectives.
 The supervisor reviews completed work for soundness and quality of overall approach, effectiveness in meeting requirements or producing expected results, the feasibility of recommendations, and adherence to requirements.